axa-group/bauta.js/packages/bautajs-decorator-cache/README.md

 const normalizer = ([, ctx]) => ctx.whatever_field;
 ```

-### normalize uses at least one field from a previuosly generated object
+### Normalize uses at least one field from a previuosly generated object

 This is trickier because you have to take into account that you will not have the result of the pipeline to be passed as the object to be used as the key.
 For example, this will not work: